AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Software Maintenance: This subject allows me to be efficient in adding and extending algoritms since this subject has trained me to be more disciplined in Inheritance, Composition, DRY, SOLID, and Design Patterns for all kinds of codebases including DataPredict™.

 * Human Computer Interaction: This subject allowed me to create DataPredict™'s API designs that are comfortable for those who are not used to apply machine learning to their projects.
 If the users feel that the API design is uncomfortable to use, they are likely to think that the machine learning stuff are complicated.
+The API design extends to variable names, function names and how users would use those functions.

 * Machine Learning: This subject acted as more of a suplement to my online courses.
 However, I did extract some of the useful machine learning algorithms that I had not learn from my online courses and implemented it directly to DataPredict™ library.